Solar Chargers indicate an error with their LEDs. See the Toolkit App for the LED codes.

 The typical reason for the error to show is that the charger is configured to operate in parallel using our wireless VE.Smart protocol; and at the same time it is part of an Energy Storage System (ESS).
 Or its used in an installation with an intelligent battery.
-In all those cases, the charger is being externally controlled (by ESS and/or intelligent battery), and should therefor not at the same time be configured for parallel operation.
+In all those cases, the charger is being externally controlled (by ESS and/or intelligent battery), and should therefore not at the same time be configured for parallel operation.

 Resolution: disable the parallel operation by connecting VictronConnect, going to settings, then “VE.Smart networking” and choose “Leave network”.

 For SmartSolar MPPT VE.Can only, also make sure its not connected to a GX Device via both VE.Can and VE.Direct.
 Either disconnect the VE.CAN cable or the VE.Direct cable.

-Once the conflict is resolved the error will disappear and the charger will resume normal operation, usually within a minute.
+Once the conflict is resolved the error will disappear and the charger will resume normal operation, within a minute.

 This error will reset after the CPU has cooled down.
 If the error persists, check the ambient temperature and check for obstructions near the air inlet and outlet holes of the charger cabinet.
 Check manual for mounting instructions with regard to cooling.
 If error persists the controller is probably faulty.